 Tip #4: Aromatherapy can be a great reliever of anxiety:

 If not triggering for allergic or asthmatic sufferers, aromatherapy helps in the activation of certain receptors in the brain thus relieving anxiety.
-It comes in various forms such as candles, oils, incenses, and scents like sandalwood and chamomile, or choose an aromatic scent like Ruled by Mercury and the element Fire, PEPPERMINT LEAF is a beneficial stimulant that always needs to be diluted regardless of its form.
-A diffused form of peppermint sprayed into, LAVENDER is commonly used in skincare, fragrances, aromatherapy, and perfumes.
-It's ruled by Mercury and the Element of Air and offers protection against the evil eye., etc. Such scents are very soothing, and can help shift your mind from troubling events or situations.
+It comes in various forms such as candles, oils, incenses, and scents like sandalwood and chamomile, or choose an aromatic scent like Ruled by Mercury and the element Fire, PEPPERMINT LEAF is a beneficial stimulant that must always be diluted regardless of its form.
+A diffused form of peppermint sprayed into the More, LAVENDER is commonly used in skincare, fragrances, aromatherapy, and perfumes.
+It's ruled by Mercury and the Element of Air and offers protection against the evil eye.
+More, etc. Such scents are very soothing, and can help shift your mind from troubling events or situations.
 In this case, let your nose be your guide.

 Each one of us is responsible for creating our reality.
 Our thoughts, words, emotions, willpower, and actions direct our life and when we totally accept this, our life changes.” ~Diana Cooper